 Heating oil, also known as No. 2 fuel oil, accounts for about 25% of the yield of a barrel of crude, the second largest "cut" after gasoline.
 The heating oil futures contract trades in units of 42,000 gallons (1,000 barrels) and is based on delivery in New York harbor, the principal cash market trading center.
 Options on futures, calendar spread options contracts, crack spread options contracts, and average price options contracts give market participants even greater flexibility in managing price risk.The heating oil futures contract is also used to hedge diesel fuel and jet fuel, both of which trade in the cash market at an often stable premium to NYMEX Division New York harbor heating oil futures.
 The Heating Oil market prices displayed in Trading Economics are based on over-the-counter (OTC) and contract for difference (CFD) financial instruments.
 Our market prices are intended to provide you with a reference only, rather than as a basis for making trading decisions.
 Trading Economics does not verify any data and disclaims any obligation to do so.
 This page provides - Heating oil - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Heating oil - actual data, historical chart and calendar of releases - was last updated on September of 2018.
+Heating oil - actual data, historical chart and calendar of releases - was last updated on May of 2019.